input-output-hk/essential-cardano-content/content/article/layer-1-and-layer-2-all-you-need-to-know.md

 **Sidechains**

-A sidechain, defined as a way to enable multiple blockchains to communicate with each other and have one react to events in the other, is a separate blockchain connected to a main blockchain (the 'main' chain, also known as parent chain), through a two-way mechanism (the 'bridge') that enables tokens and other digital assets from one chain to be used in another and results returned to the original chain.
+Although sidechains are not layer 2s, they are defined as a way to enable multiple blockchains to communicate with each other and have one react to events in the other, is a separate blockchain connected to a main blockchain (the 'main' chain, also known as parent chain), through a two-way mechanism (the 'bridge') that enables tokens and other digital assets from one chain to be used in another and results returned to the original chain.
 Assets can be moved between chains as needed.
 One single parent chain can have multiple interoperable sidechains connected to it, which may operate in completely different ways.
 EVM sidechains on Cardano include [dcSpark’s Milkomeda](https://www.milkomeda.com/) and [IOG’s EVM sidechain project.](https://iohk.io/en/blog/posts/2022/07/06/introducing-the-cardano-evm-sidechain/)

 **Hydra**